-In 2011, OCRRA continued to invest resources into direct public education through TV, web and print media.
-In addition to paid media advertising, OCRRA continues to publish its quarterly newsletter, which contains articles written by OCRRA staff that highlight special recycling events, stand-out businesses and schools, and inform the public about specific recyclable materials.
-OCRRA distributes the newsletter as an insert in the local Pennysaver, which reaches over 151,000 people on a quarterly basis.
+In addition to paid media advertising, OCRRA continues to publish its quarterly newsletter (see: https://ocrra.org/news-and-events/newsletters) which contains articles written by OCRRA staff that highlight special recycling events, stand-out businesses and schools, and inform the public about specific recyclable materials.
+OCRRA distributed the newsletter as an insert in the local Pennysaver, which reached over 151,000 people on a quarterly basis.
 About 5,000 newsletters each quarter reach the public via public libraries, government offices (village and town clerks) and special events as well.